The Sensory Team and IEDA have moved to Enabled Living who are in the process of updating these pages.

 The Disabled Living Foundation (DLF) has a good range of information and guidance about the type and range of equipment that is available and where to purchase it.

 IEDA - more information

 Alternatively you can contact the Access to Adult Social Care Team (see contact details at the bottom of this page) and we will discuss your difficulties and possible equipment solutions.
-They may invite you to attend the Information and Equipment Demonstration Area (IEDA) or we may visit you at home.
+You may be invited to Chargeable Lane to the equipment demo room or we may visit you at home to undertake an assessment.